Series / Endurance

 - Difficult but Awesome: Winning a Temple Mission with a Samadhi-induced disadvantage working against you.
 The only teams that were able to pull this off were Season 1's blue team, Season 3's yellow team, Season 5's purple team, and Season 6's red team.

 - Early Installment Weirdness: Season 1 had just ten pieces, whereas Seasons 2 and 3 had 12, Seasons 4 and 5 had 13, and Season 6 had 14.
 Season 1 also had multiple prize trips that the teams could win.
-Finally, the way the pieces (and prize trips) were given off was a lot more complicated than in every season afterwards.
+Finally, the way the pieces (and prize trips) were given off was a lot more complicated than in every season afterwards: on E1, they would be up for grabs in the next Endurance Mission.

 - Luck-Based Mission: Quite of few of the missions were this.